CybercentreCanada/assemblyline-service-configextractor/README.md

 A parser will run if the corresponding yara rule finds a match on an assemblyline tag.

 For example a rule can be created to run an Emotet parser if an "attribution.implant:Emotet" tag is found.
 The yara rule could look like this.
+This yara rule would have to exactly match "EMOTET", other regex patterns can be defined as well.
 ```text
 rule emotet_tag {